tovmeod/time-entry/setup_instructions.md

    - Click "Save and Continue"
    - Complete the configuration and publish the app

-9. Create an API key:
-   - Go to "Credentials"
-   - Click "Create Credentials" > "API Key"
-   - Restrict the API key:
-     * Set application restrictions to "HTTP referrers"
-     * Add your authorized domains (localhost:8000 and your GitHub Pages domain)
-     * Restrict the key to Google Sheets API only
-10. Add test users to https://console.cloud.google.com/auth/audience?inv=1&invt=AbqWTg&project=time-entry-451814

 ### 2. Update Application Credentials

 1. Open `time_entry_app.html`
 2. Replace `YOUR_CLIENT_ID` with your OAuth 2.0 client ID
-3. Replace `YOUR_API_KEY` with your API key

 ### 3. OAuth Troubleshooting